foxyreign/HeatIndex/README.md

 - \( T \) = Air temperature in **°F**
 - \( R \) = Relative Humidity in **%**

-This app converts Celsius input to Fahrenheit for the formula and converts the result back to **°C**.
+This app converts Celsius input to Fahrenheit for the formula and converts the result back to °C.

 > The formula is most accurate when:
 > - Temperature ≥ 26.7°C (80°F)